 Large Group $100

-*Gift certificates will be given to the first place High Score Award winners in the Rising Star Division.
+*NEW* Gift certificates will be given to the first place High Score Award winners in the Shooting Star Division.

 *Cash awards will be given to the first place High Score Award winners in the All Star Division.

 *Only All Star soloists are eligible to enter the Title competition.
 Title is determined by solo score.
 Miss Beyond The Stars and Mr Beyond the Stars are awarded in each age division.
 Title contestants are also eligible for High Score Awards.

 *Winners will receive a trophy, crown and a $100 cash award.
 Gift certificates may be substituted if there are fewer than 5 entries per Title.

 In order to compete for Title at Nationals the soloist must be entered for Title at a Regional event.

 *National Title winners may not compete for the same title the following year.
 If they have moved to the next age division they are eligible to compete for Title in that age division at both a regional competition and nationals.

 *Props must be set up and removed in a timely fashion.
 A point deduction will be taken if excessive time is required for set up.